JanMikes/JanMikes/README.md

 <a href="https://github.com/peon-dev/peon"><img align="right" src="https://user-images.githubusercontent.com/3995003/164972861-0f39562a-4629-4029-9ff9-ec5ff5c08182.png" alt="Peon.dev logo" height="120"></a>

 In my spare time, I am building [Peon](https://peon.dev).
-Open-source tool to automate your boring stuff - you can delegate things like coding standards, fixers and many more to Peon.
+Open-source tool to automate your boring stuff - you can delegate things like coding standards, fixers and many more (well, basically anything, that can run in CLI) to Peon.
 You can as well choose from many predefined ready-to-use community maintained recipes to improve your codebase.
 Peon behaves just like your real colleague:

 1. You: tell peon what to do (define custom tasks and/or pick recipes)
 2. Peon: does the job, opens merge request